ajmeese7/automatic-reactions/README.md

 }
 ```

+**NOTE**: This will not work if you are running `discord.js>=11.6.3`.
+This project will install
+a working version of Discord.js by default, but if you are still having any issues you can try running the
+following command:

+`npm install discord.js@11.6.2`

 ## Getting your login token

-Go to [this link](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Troubleshooting#my-token-is-disappearing-too-quickly-i-cant-copy-it) and follow the instructions
+Go to [this link](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Token-and-IDs.md) and follow the instructions
 to get your login token.

 > **KEEP YOUR TOKEN SECRET, AND NEVER SHARE IT WITH ANYONE**